uabrc/uabrc.github.io/docs/data_management/storage.md

 # Storage

+Research computing provides several data storage options, which can serve the individual or shared needs of UAB researchers depending on their requirement and use-cases.
+The available type of storage, procedures for requesting access, responsibilities, and usage guidelines are elaborated in the following sections.

 ## What Type of Storage Do I Need?

 There are multiple locations for data storage both on and off Cheaha each with a specific purpose.
 You can look at the table below to help determine the storage platform we provide that best matches your needed use-case.
 If you need additional assistance, please contact [Support](../help/support.md).